Dev Log

 Why fix the port?

-• The Shopify App dev server (React Router + Vite) may choose a random port when the default is occupied, which complicates tunneling and reverse proxies.
+The Shopify App dev server (React Router + Vite) may choose a random port when the default is occupied, which complicates tunneling and reverse proxies.
+Fixing the port makes FRP/Cloudflare Tunnel configuration straightforward and reduces daily friction.

 Before vs After (Summary)